gfortran(1) — Linux manual page

 include calls to external procedures, alignment in

-"EQUIVALENCE" and/or "COMMON", generic interfaces, BOZ
+"EQUIVALENCE" and/or "COMMON", generic interfaces, BOZ literal

-intermediate representation of the translated Fortran code,
+representation of the translated Fortran code, produced by

-produced by -fdump-tree-original, is suggested.
+-fdump-tree-original, is suggested.

 -std=std